English pronunciation: stage 3

 How will I be taught, and will there be any work outside the class?

 Individual presentations of prepared literary items and improvised conversations is followed immediately by oral feedback.
 The articulation process of any sound (vowel or consonant) selected for revision is practised through specific sounds.
 (Group, pair and individual work).
-Short transcription tests are set to facilitate your application of the phonetic symbols and your ‘spelling-to-sound’ progress.You must be visible on camera and audible to the others.
+The course will be delivered online.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.